Need help finding and evaluating sources? Having trouble citing in MLA or APA? Schedule a Research Consultation for expert librarian assistance!

-If you don't cite your sources properly, you are plagiarizing and that's bad news; not to mention a violation of the Academic Integrity Code outlined in your Student Handbook.
+If you don't cite your sources properly, you are plagiarizing.
+Not only will this negatively impact your grade, but it's a violation of the Academic Integrity Code outlined in your Student Handbook.

 Some examples of plagiarism include:

 Copyright laws grant creators exclusive rights to how their creation is used.
 A work is protected from the "...time the work is created in a fixed form" .
 Some examples are books, maps, charts, prints, photographs, music, drama, paintings, drawings, sculpture, movies, computer programs, records and tapes, dance, architecture, and characters.
 (Copyright Basics, 2008, p.1- 3), (Samuels, 2000)

 For more information visit the official website for the U.S. Copyright Office.

 Samuels, E. (2000).
 The illustrated story of copyright.
 New York: St. Martin's Press.

 U.S. Copyright Office.
 (2008).
 Copyright Basics.
 Washington DC: U.S. Government Printing Office.

 RefWorks an online citation management tool that allows you to collect, manage and organize research papers and documents.